nhsconnect/FHIR-NRLS-API/pages/overview/overview_interactions.md

 ## Interactions ##

-In the overall solution for NRLS broadly speaking there are four main systems that need to integrate in order for systems to share data.
-Diagram 1
+In the overall solution for NRLS broadly speaking there are three main systems that need to integrate in order for systems to share data.

 | System | Role in NRLS solution |